pharmaR/riskassessment/CONTRIBUTING.md

 ### Modules

 - `DB.R` open connections to each of the tables used within the application.
 All table names can be found in `Utils/SQLite.sql`
-- `dbupload.R` [TODO Upload the existing packages from within the database and run riskmetric on any new packages added via CSV?]
+- `dbupload.R` contains all the functions that interact with the database, as well the function `get_packages_info_from_web` that gets information from CRAN for each uploaded package.
-- `file_upload_error_handling.R` How to handle corrupt CSV uploads
+- `file_upload_error_handling.R` How to handle corrupt CSV uploads.

 ### Utils